HuggeK/golfTiles/README.md

 # Next steps:
 - [ ] Optimize the generation, sort the id´s with ```osmium renumber``` and tilemaker´s ```--compact```
-- [ ] Put up finished PMtiles on [golftiles.org](https://golftiles.org/)
-- [ ] Document the tile schema like [shortbread-docs](https://github.com/shortbread-tiles/shortbread-docs) does, using Hugo to github pages!
 - [ ] Gather icons and typeface for the style.
 - [ ] Write the style.
 - [ ] Make a vector logo for the project.
 - [ ] Generate the whole world, maybe split up it into files and combine it all using osmium for the continents manually downloaded.
-- [ ] If the size of the tiles is to large for my small web host, move the domain to Cloudflare and setup a Cloudflare R2 bucket for the tiles.
-All free when the amount of requests is <10 Million each month.
+Use swapspace?
 - [ ] Make a demo on [golftiles.org](https://golftiles.org/) showing of the PMtiles and style rendered using [MapLibre GL JS](https://maplibre.org/maplibre-gl-js/docs/).
 Combining it with some other general vector tiles for location purposes in a Mapblibre layer below.
 Possible could be: [openfreemap.org](https://openfreemap.org/)
+- [ ] Move the domain to Cloudflare and setup a Cloudflare R2 bucket for the tiles on golftiles.org.
+All free when the amount of requests is <10 Million each month.
+Maybe point a subdomain to docs.golftiles.org to point to a github pages?
+- [ ] Document the tile schema like [shortbread-docs](https://github.com/shortbread-tiles/shortbread-docs) does, using Hugo to github pages!
 - [ ] Add [Mapterhorn](https://mapterhorn.com/) pmtiles as DEM data to the demo viewer.
-- [ ] Add tilemaker as a git submodule to this project.
-- [ ] Create github actions, generating and publishing tiles to github pages if tiles <10 GB.
+- [ ] Create github actions, generating and publishing tiles to github pages of small extracts to fit <10 GB and 6h limit on runners.
 - [ ] (Maybe) package the solution to a docker container with all dependencies for the tools.